 We experience God’s continual love and forgiveness through the process of confession.
 His Spirit also empowers us to change and turn from our sin.

-To grow in an understanding of what confession and forgiveness are, and to know how to actually put these into practice in their daily lives (1) between ourselves and God, and (2) between ourselves and others.
+To know how to actually put these into practice in their daily lives (1) between ourselves and God and (2) between ourselves and others.

 Worksheet: Relationship vs. Fellowship